How to Be a Talent Advisor

 Self diagnose: Am I doing the things Talent Advisors do?

-First, what’s the difference between a transactional recruiter and a Talent Advisor?
+First, review the difference between a transactional recruiter and a Talent Advisor.
 Second, download this self-diagnostic to see where you have the biggest opportunities along 8 dimensions used to evaluate talent advisor capabilities.

 Reframe Your Thinking